PrivSec-Law/privseclaw.info/content/posts/futokeyboard.md

 >
 >*"we estimate that up to one billion users are affected by these vulnerabilities.
 Given the scope of these vulnerabilities, the sensitivity of what users type on their devices, the ease with which these vulnerabilities may have been discovered, and that the Five Eyes have previously exploited similar vulnerabilities in Chinese apps for surveillance, it is possible that such users’ keystrokes may have also been under mass surveillance."* - [**The not-so-silent type, Vulnerabilities across keyboard apps reveal keystrokes to network eavesdroppers, Citizen Lab** ](https://citizenlab.ca/2024/04/vulnerabilities-across-keyboard-apps-reveal-keystrokes-to-network-eavesdroppers/)

 All of this raises the question.
-Why does your phones keyboard application need an internet connection?
+Why does your phone's keyboard application need an internet connection?
 I'm going to hazard a guess that its because these companies want to extract your personal information for profit.
 The internet's business model is [Surveillance Capitalism](https://www.theguardian.com/books/2019/oct/04/shoshana-zuboff-surveillance-capitalism-assault-human-automomy-digital-privacy) after all!

 This is where [FUTO Keyboard](https://keyboard.futo.org/) comes in!